 In some of the error situations, only the error code is displayed.
-You can check the description of the error in the Error codes (xls).
+You can check the description of the error in the Error codes on the Documentation page.

 Incorrect file format: If the file extension is not XML or the file format is otherwise incorrect, the message Incorrect file will be displayed.
 If this is the case, the Send files button will not be active and you cannot send the file.

 XML file did not pass schema validation: If the contents of the XML file do not correspond to the schema of the Incomes Register, the notification Reading of file failed will be displayed.
 You can also download the error message in text format by clicking the link Download technical error message.
 The error message presents the errors encountered during schema validation.
 The Send files button will not be active, and you cannot upload the data to the Incomes Register.